CoderYoyoS/ChatbotReport/03_references/references.md

 CAREY WODEHOUSE .
 2017.
 Should You Use MongoDB?
 A Look at the Leading NoSQL Database.
 [ONLINE] Available at: https://www.upwork.com/hiring/data/should-you-use-mongodb-a-look-at-the-leading-nosql-database/.
 [Accessed 5 April 2017].

 MongoDB.
 2017.
 Sharding.
 [ONLINE] Available at: https://docs.mongodb.com/manual/sharding/.
 [Accessed 4 May 2017].

+Wong, Julia.
+"What Is A Chat Bot, And Should I Be Using One?". the Guardian.
+N.p., 2017.
+Web.
+6 Apr.
+2017.

+Constine, Josh.
+"Facebook Launches Messenger Platform With Chatbots".
+TechCrunch.
+N.p., 2017.
+Web.
+6 Apr.
+2017.